prosch88/UFADE/README.md

 **Developer Options**

 *Try to mount a suitable DeveloperDiskImage.
-Gives further options for screenshots and filesystem views. (iOS < 17 atm)*
+Gives further options for screenshots and filesystem views.*